-This chocolate babka about damn near killed me & I had only myself to blame.
+This Chocolate Babka Bakealong Challenge about damn near killed me & I had only myself to blame.
+Last month I made the Berry Blitz Torte, and it was much easier!

 King Arthur Flour’s Bakealong Blog does a fantastic job of outlining their recipes step by step- it’s close to foolproof.
 I got a little ahead of myself & made the HUGE mistake of not reading the entire recipe before I went all in.